- the list

 Mascots (Warriors, Indians, Cougars, Confederate Soldiers)

 Let’s get this one out of the way, because everyone knows it’s coming: lots of high schools have some pretty nasty mascots.
-Hell, it’s not like the adult world is setting the best example, with the Cleveland Indians and Washington Redskins, but doesn’t it kinda seem like this would be a great opportunity for the new generation to throw their parents’ mistakes right in their racist faces and not do exactly the same thing?
+Hell, it’s not like the adult world is setting the best example, with the Cleveland Indians and Washington Redskins, but doesn’t it kinda seem like this would be a great opportunity for the new generation to throw their parents’s mistakes right in their racist faces and not do exactly the same thing?

 Oddly enough, while those blatantly offensive mascots are just now being stopped, one Utah High School wasn’t allowed to change their mascot to the “Cougars” because some women might be offended.
 Most likely the mothers of most of the football team.